Goodka7/GRC/Final_Report.md

 - Vendor management ensures contractual compliance with third-party standards
 - Regular training and logging support audit readiness

-A formal compliance review is recommended to map current and future policies directly to these frameworks.
-For more detail, see the [Compliance and Legal Considerations](./Compliance_Overview.md) page.

 ## Final Thoughts

 ![Security Shield](visuals/final-thoughts-visual.png)